Marc Richards: Blackburn Rovers

 Richards started his professional career at Blackburn Rovers, but was on the books of Conference side Hednesford Town before moving to Ewood Park.
 He made his Rovers debut under manager Graeme Souness in a 2–0 defeat to West Ham United at Upton Park in the League Cup on 31 October 2000; he was replaced by David Dunn after 68 minutes.

 He was taken on a one-month loan by Dario Gradi at First Division side Crewe Alexandra at the start of the 2001–02 season.
 There he scored his first career goal in a League Cup victory against York City at Bootham Crescent on 21 August; his headed goal levelled the tie at 2–2 in extra time.
-He was subsequently booked for 'over celebrating', though this did not stop him from scoring the winning goal in the penalty shoot-out.
-He left Gresty Road with one goal in five games, and in October 2001 joined Andy Ritchie's Second Division Oldham Athletic in another one month.
+He was subsequently booked for over-celebrating, though this did not stop him from scoring the winning goal in the penalty shoot-out.
+He left Gresty Road with one goal in five games, and in October 2001 joined Andy Ritchie's Second Division Oldham Athletic in another month.
 He played six games for Oldham, scoring once against Tranmere Rovers in the Football League Trophy, again with a header.
 He spent two months on loan at Alan Little's Halifax Town from February 2002, but remained goalless in his five games for the struggling Third Division club.

 In November 2002, he went out to Swansea City on loan for the rest of the season.
 Brian Flynn's "Swans" avoided relegation out of the English Football League by just a single point.
 However, Richards managed a respectable tally of seven goals in 17 games.
 He got his first league goal at Vetch Field on 30 November, again with a header, to wrap up a 2–0 victory over Shrewsbury Town.
 On 15 February, he scored twice against Cambridge United, and also had a goal disallowed for offside.
 He received his first sending off a week later, after reacting badly to a foul by Hartlepool United captain Michael Barron.
 After discovering he was released from his contract at Blackburn in April 2003, Richards aimed to sign with Swansea permanently, but instead signed a two-year deal with Northampton Town.